 The importance of the CPU is self-evident, but for the computer as a whole, we also need to consider the performance of the graphics card, storage, and so on.

 If the computer configuration is not balanced, the overall performance will be greatly reduced.
 As mentioned above, a computer playing a game needs to focus on the graphics card.
 For example, under the same conditions, the gaming performance of the i7 processor + GTX1050 graphics card is not comparable to that of the i5 processor + GTX1660 graphics card.
 The Core i5, with a higher clock GPU, will outperform the Core i7.

 For computer storage(RAM) performance, the focus is on capacity.
 It is recommended to start with 8GB of memory, preferably 16GB.

 Especially relevant: How to choose a solid-state hard disk interface in one minute

 As for computer hard drives, everyone knows that the performance of SSD hard drives is higher than that of mechanical hard drives.
-Of course, there are other issues to consider, but it is important not to forget that the overall configuration is balanced!
+Of course, there are other issues to consider, but it is essential not to forget that the overall configuration is balanced!